Liz Truss: Justice secretary and lord chancellor (2016–2017)

-In July 2016 Truss was appointed as secretary of state for justice and lord chancellor in the first May ministry, becoming the first female lord chancellor in the office's thousand-year history.
+In July 2016, Truss was appointed as secretary of state for justice and lord chancellor in the first May ministry, becoming the first female lord chancellor in the office's thousand-year history.
 (Note: Excluding Eleanor of Provence, who exercised the powers of the lord chancellor in 1253 but was not formally appointed to the office.)
 May's decision to appoint her was criticised by the minister of state for justice, Edward Faulks, who resigned from the government, questioning whether Truss would "have the clout to be able to stand up to the Prime Minister when necessary, on behalf of the judges".
 Other Conservative members of Parliament criticised Truss's appointment owing to her lack of legal experience; in response, Truss's supporters accused one of the MPs, Bob Neill, of "thinly veiled misogyny".

-Before Truss's arrival, the budget of the Ministry of Justicewhich is responsible for the administration of British prisonshad been subjected to successive cuts under the coalition government.
+Before Truss's arrival, the budget of the Ministry of Justice – which is responsible for the administration of British prisons – had been subjected to successive cuts under the coalition government.
 The cuts were blamed for the prisons' rising rates of violence owing to the consequential drop in prison officer numbers.
-Truss lobbied the chancellor of the Exchequer, Philip Hammond, for £104 million in order to hire an additional 2,500 officers, which Hammond reluctantly delivered.
-In November 2016, Truss was accused of failing to support the judiciary after three judges of the High Court were criticised by politicians and by the Daily Mailwhich ran with the headline "Enemies of the People"for ruling against the government on whether Article 50—which would begin the process of leaving the EU—could be triggered without Parliament's approval.
+Truss lobbied the chancellor of the Exchequer, Philip Hammond, for £104 million to hire an additional 2,500 officers, which Hammond reluctantly delivered.
+In November 2016, Truss was accused of failing to support the judiciary after three judges of the High Court were criticised by politicians and by the Daily Mail – which ran with the headline "Enemies of the People" – for ruling against the government on whether Article 50 – which would begin the process of leaving the EU – could be triggered without Parliament's approval.
 A former lord chancellor, Charlie Falconer, suggested that, like her immediate predecessors, Truss lacked legal expertise and called for her to be dismissed as justice secretary as her perceived inadequate response "[signalled] to the judges that they have lost their constitutional protector".
 She denied that she had failed to defend them, writing:

 An independent judiciary is the cornerstone of the rule of law, vital to our constitution and freedoms.
 It is my duty as lord chancellor to defend that independence.
 I swore to do so under my oath of office.
 I take that very seriously, and I will always do so.